-In the homepage, you can select file type and hard drive for the data recovery to scan.
-If you want to find your lost Excel workbook, click "Document" and the hard drive where you have lost it, for example Disk (C:), then click "Scan" to start the process.
+On the homepage, you can select the file type and hard drive for the data recovery to scan.
+If you want to find your lost Excel workbook, click "Document" and the hard drive where you have lost it.
+For example, Disk (C:), then click "Scan" to start the process.

 Step 3.
 Preview The Scanned Results

-FonePaw Data Recovery will present the scanned files in two lists, one is type list where all the data are categorized according to their formats; the other is Path list in which the founded documents are classified by their location.
+FonePaw Data Recovery will present the scanned files in two lists.
+One is a type list where all the data is categorized according to their formats; the other is a path list in which the founding documents are classified by their location.

 In Type List, Select ".xlsx".
-If there are ".xlk" documents, you should also select them, because ".xlk" document is the backup copy of Excel file.
+If there are ".xlk" documents, you should also select them, because the ".xlk" document is the backup copy of the Excel file.

 Step 4.
 Recover The Lost Excel File